jjvanzon/Circular-Language-Spec/broader-view/from-spec/commands-broader-view/commands-compared-to-objects.md

-Encircle Language Broader View | From Spec
+Circular Language Broader View | From Spec
 ==========================================

 Commands Compared to Objects